mcp-gateway.yaml

 - signal: Notify through operating system signals, similar to

-command, suitable for single-machine deployment - api: Notify through API calls,
+kill -SIGHUP <pid>ornginx -s reload, can be called viamcp-gateway reloadcommand, suitable for single-machine deployment - api: Notify through API calls,

-, suitable for both single-machine and cluster deployment - redis: Notify through Redis pub/sub functionality, suitable for both single-machine and cluster deployment
+mcp-gatewaylistens on a separate port and performs hot reload when receiving requests, can be called directly viacurl http://localhost:5235/_reload, suitable for both single-machine and cluster deployment - redis: Notify through Redis pub/sub functionality, suitable for both single-machine and cluster deployment

 - composite: Combined notification, using multiple methods, with

-enabled by default, can be combined with other methods.
+signalandapienabled by default, can be combined with other methods.
 Suitable for both single-machine and cluster deployment, recommended as the default method

 Notification roles: